Style Guide for Tallahassee Community College Materials

 College or college

-Capitalize “College” when referring to TCC.
+Capitalize “College” when referring to TCC specifically.
 “The College was established in 1966.”
 Use “college” when referring to another institution.
-Capitalize “District Board of Trustees,” “Foundation Board of Directors” and “Alumni Association” when referring specifically to those at TCC.
+Capitalize “District Board of Trustees,” “Foundation Board of Directors” and “Alumni & Friends Association” when referring specifically to those at TCC.

-Italicize the names of TCC publications such as The Talon or The Eyrie.
+Except in news releases, put the names of publications such as The Talon or The Eyrie in italics.